FoodShare Employment & Training

 The FSET program was operated in each county in Wisconsin, but as of April 1, 2015, it became a regional program within the Workforce Development Board regions.
 Services are still provided in every county, but operated in a regional model with a single contractor.

 Beginning April 1, 2015 a separate work program through the FSET program resumed for some FoodShare recipients.
 The Able-Bodied Adults Without Dependent children or "ABAWD" program was a mandatory program from 1998 - 2002.
 Wisconsin was not required to operate the federal program after 2002 because Wisconsin met a waiver due to high unemployment.
-That waiver ends effective 4/1/15 for Wisconsin.
+That waiver ended on 3/31/15 for Wisconsin.

-Recipients who are found to meet ABAWD requirements will either have to be employed 20 hours a week or enroll in a work/training program and complete 20 hours a week (80 hours a month) in order to maintain their FoodShare eligibility.
-If a recipient determined to be a mandatory ABAWD participant and s/he does not complete the 80 hours a month of work or work/training activity, s/he can lose her FoodShare eligibility.
+Recipients who are found to meet ABAWD requirements will either have to be working 20 hours a week or enroll in a work/training program and complete 20 hours a week (80 hours a month) in order to maintain their FoodShare eligibility.
+If a recipient determined to be subject to the ABAWD work requirement and s/he does not complete the 80 hours a month of work or work/training activity for three seperate months in a 36-month period, s/he can lose her FoodShare eligibility.

-An ABAWD participant is generally someone who receives FoodShare and is between the ages of 18 - 49, no children live in the recipient's home, they are not caring for a child outside the home, is not pregnant, and is not determined unable to work by a medical provider.
+An ABAWD participant is generally someone who receives FoodShare and is between the ages of 18 - 49, no children live in the recipient's home, they are not caring for a child outside the home, is not pregnant, and is not determined unable to work.

 The FSET program serves both volunteer participants who are not determined to meet the ABAWD requirement as well as those who have the ABAWD work requirement and choose to volunteer for FSET to meet the work requirement.